azure-glades/obsidian-notes/Operating Systems/Memory Management/Memory Management.md

 > - Moving all holes to the end of memory
 > - Compacting allocated memory into a continuous block of assigned memory

+To solve these issues, non-contiguous memory allocation is used.
+**Non-contiguous memory allocation** is where processes are allocated fragments of memory distributed across holes.
+Non-contiguous allocation is implemented by segmentation or paging.
+1. **Segmentation:** A process is divided and stored in different holes.
+The division is done between functions.
+Ensures each contiguous part of memory stores a complete function and prevents a function (with potentially critical sections) from being divided/fragmented across memory.
+Therfore, process exists are several segments spread across memory.
+	- The base-register and segment length (limit) of all segments is tracked in a segment table.
+	- Segment table itself has a base register (STBR) and a length register (STLR) which indicates where the table exists and the number of segments stored
+	> *See further: Segmentation Fault*

+Segmentation architecture
+- When CPU tries to access a segment not present in physical memory: Segmentation fault
+- For efficient memory usage, segments of memory are usually swapped out to storage and only loaded when required.
+- All segments are stored in the table.
+An *invalidation bit* is used to indicate whether the segment exists in memory.
+- If a segment is in storage, an interrupt is sent to the CPU when it tries to access the segment.
+This is a segmentation fault, which is resolved by the interrupt handler to load the segment into memory and update the segmentation table

+Dirty bit
+-